A generalisation of the signal-to-noise ratio using proper scoring rules: Numerical experiments

 We consider verifications $\{y_n; n = 1, \ldots, N\}$ and corresponding ensemble forecasts $\{x^{(k)}_n; n = 1, \ldots, N, \; k = 1, \ldots, K\}$, both consisting of real numbers.
 We will write the time index as a subscript, while superscripts enumerate the ensemble members.
 Consequently, $N$ is the number of forecast--verification pairs in our data set, while $K$ is the number of ensemble members.
 To score ensemble forecasts we use the {\em continuous ranked probability score}~\cite[CRPS; see][]{brown_admissible_1974,wilks_statistical_2019}, a strictly proper scoring rule.
 In its original form, the CRPS is defined for a real-valued verification $y$ and a forecast $f$ given as a cumulative distribution function (CDF), and can be written as

 where $H$ is the Heaviside step function.
 This scoring rule has become popular in meteorological forecast verification, since it (and its multidimensional extensions) are fairly easy to evaluate, in particular for ensemble forecasts, as we will now see.
 An ensemble forecast $\{x^{(k)}\}_{1 \leq k \leq K}$ can be transformed into a piecewise constant CDF $f$ through \beq{eq:3.10} f(x) = \frac{1}{K} \sum_{k=1}^{K} \mathbb{1}\{x^{(k)} \leq x\}, \eeq where $\mathbb{1}$ is the indicator function.
 Subsequently, we take the CRPS of an ensemble $\{x^{(k)}\}_{k \leq K}$ to be the~CRPS of the corresponding~CDF defined through Equation~\eqref{eq:3.10}.
 (We will also write $f$ to refer to the ensemble since the CDF and the ensemble convey exactly the same information.)
 In order to compute the $\RSS$ we need to find $\pi$ defined in Equation~\eqref{eq:1.20}.
 We recall that mathematically speaking, $\pi$ is a function which maps the original forecast $f$ onto another forecast which is perfectly calibrated.
 In the present case, this means that $\pi$ transforms the original ensemble onto a perfectly calibrated ensemble.
 As discussed, we do not have direct access to $\pi$, so we need to approximate it by fitting a parametric model to the data.
 We will restrict ourselves here to a very simple linear approach.
 More specifically, we shift the mean of $f$ according to $m(\pi) = a + b \, m(f)$ while leaving the ensemble spread around the mean the same.
 We determine $a$ and $b$ so as to minimise the averaged CRPS (over all forecast--verification pairs) of the transformed ensemble, namely~$\sum_{n=1}^N \operatorname{CRPS}(\pi_n, y_n)$.
 The minimisation is carried out using the Broyden--Fletcher--Goldfarb--Shanno~(BFGS) optimisation method.
-Note that this approach is ``ensemble--aware'' in that the resulting ensemble is still exchangeable~\citep{broecker_exchangeability_2011}.
+Note that this approach is ``ensemble--aware'' in that the resulting ensemble is still exchangeable if the original ensemble was exchangeable~\citep{broecker_exchangeability_2011}.
+See also \citet{brener_hypothesis_2024} for a discussion of the importance of exchangeability in the context of the signal-to-noise paradox.